nahtanoJ-dot-exe/Project3/README.md

 work.

 ## Description
-We used DIMACS to implement a map of New York, then converted that map into an undirected weighted graph with aroud 260,000 nodes.
+We used DIMACS to implement a map of New York, then converted that map into an undirected weighted graph with over 266,000 nodes and 733,000 edges.
 The three pathfinding algorithms that can be compared are:

 ---
 ### A* Search Algorithm